aptos-labs/aptos-core/aptos-move/move-examples/move-tutorial/README.md

 }
 ```

-Roughly the Move blockchain state should look like this:
+Roughly, the Move blockchain state should appear as:

 ![](diagrams/move_state.png)